IzKuip/handy-bash-scripts/readme.md

 ```bash
 wget -qO - https://cutt.ly/fEoKu8Q | sudo bash
 ```
+---

-NOTE: You need root permissions to use this script, it will display an error if not run using `sudo`.
+NOTE: You need root permissions to use these scripts script, it will display an error if not run using `sudo`.